-Modernized city services and systems support growth and vitality in all parts of the city.
-City services, infrastructure, and utility systems-including streets, drinking water supply, wastewater, storm water management, and emergency response services-have been modernized over the last 20 years to ensure that the city can support and maintain urban and industrial growth, employing best practices in a cost-efficient manner.
+> Modernized city services and systems support growth and vitality in all parts of the city.

+City services, infrastructure, and utility systems-including streets, drinking water supply, wastewater, and storm water management, and emergency response services-have been modernized over the last 20 years to ensure that the city can support and maintain urban and industrial growth, employing best practices in a cost-efficient manner.

-High-quality, safe, connected, and diverse neighborhoods provide a variety of living choices.
+> High-quality, safe, connected, and diverse neighborhoods provide a variety of living choices.

-Corpus Christi's growth has promoted a connected sense of place; revitalized downtown and older parts of the city; created mixed-use centers in key commercial districts resulting in live-work-play neighborhoods; and established new neighborhoods in the south side and northwest areas.
-Neighborhoods provide housing affordable at every income level for diverse households, the workforce, young and old-singles, couples, families with children, empty nesters, and retirees.
+Corpus Christi's growth has promoted a connected sense of place; revitalized downtown and older parts of the city; created mixed-use centers in key commercial districts resulting innew-live-work- play neighborhoods-and downtown [Magill]; resulted in compact, mixed-use centers in key commercial districts; and established new neighborhoods in the south side and northwest areas.
+[Planning Commission] promoted a connected sense of place and neighborhood in new housing development.
+Mixed-income neighborhoods provide housing affordable at every income level for diverse households, young and old-singles, couples, families with children, empty nesters, and retirees.
 People can get around the city by multiple modes of transportation- connected networks of good streets and sidewalks, safe bicycle routes, and excellent public transportation.

-Stewardship of our natural heritage and green-space networks strengthens our unique character and supports resilience.
+> Stewardship of our natural heritage and green-space networks strengthens our unique character and supports resilience.

 As the major South Texas city on the Gulf of Mexico, our city offers a distinctive combination of an important port, city and island beach attractions and entertainment, greenways and parks, boating and fishing opportunities, and nature experiences.
 Good stewardship of natural assets and resources reduces our vulnerability to coastal hazards, and enhances our resilience, preserves resources, reduces our impact on the environment, and keeps our city in attainment of air quality standards.
-We work to understand and preserve our natural heritage because it is at the foundation of our way of life and our economy.
+[McIntyre/Staff] We work to understand and preserve our natural heritage because it is at the foundation of our way of life and our economy.
 Corpus Christi in 2035 is a unique place to live, work, study and play-prosperous and full of opportunity, well-run and welcoming, livable and affordable, a lively urban center and a waterside playground-one of the most enterprising and forward-looking cities in Texas.